caslab-code/qc-qsvt-polynomial-side-channel/README.md

 # Code License

-TBD
+The code in this repository is licensed under the MIT License.
+See the [LICENSE](./LICENSE.txt) file for details.

 # Text and Image Copyright

-The text Python notebooks is copyrighted by Kidus Tessma and Jakub Szefer, Sept.
+The text in the Python notebooks is copyrighted by Kidus Tessma and Jakub Szefer, Sept.
 2025.

 #  Contact